Yohimbine: Pharmacology

-Yohimbine blocks the pre- and post-synaptic α2 receptors.
-Blockade of post-synaptic α2 receptors causes only minor corpus cavernosum smooth muscle relaxation, due to the fact that the majority of adrenoceptors in the corpus cavernosum are of the α1 type.
-Blockade of pre-synaptic α2 receptors facilitates the release of several neurotransmitters in the central and peripheral nervous system — thus in the corpus cavernosum — such as nitric oxide and norepinephrine.
-Whereas nitric oxide released in the corpus cavernosum is the major vasodilator contributing to the erectile process, norepinephrine is the major vasoconstrictor through stimulation of α1 receptors on the corpus cavernosum smooth muscle.
+Yohimbine selectively blocks the pre-synaptic α2-adrenergic receptors.
+Blockade of post-synaptic α2-adrenergic receptors causes only minor corpus cavernosum smooth muscle relaxation, due to the fact that the majority of adrenoceptors in the corpus cavernosum are of the α1 type.
+Blockade of pre-synaptic α2-adrenergic receptors facilitates the release of several neurotransmitters in the central and peripheral nervous system—thus in the corpus cavernosum—such as nitric oxide and norepinephrine.
+Whereas nitric oxide released in the corpus cavernosum is the major vasodilator contributing to the erectile process, norepinephrine is the major vasoconstrictor through stimulation of α1-adrenergic receptors on the corpus cavernosum smooth muscle.
 Under physiologic conditions, however, nitric oxide attenuates norepinephrine vasoconstriction.

-Botanical sources of yohimbine; sustainability
+Yohimbine binds to the a2 adrenergic receptor at a ratio of 40:1 and is the only a2 adrenergic receptor antagonist with no imidazoline receptor activity.

+Chemistry

+Yohimbine is a polycyclic cyclized tryptamine and yohimban derivative.

+Related compounds

+Other related compounds include ajmalicine, alstonine, corynanthine, deserpidine, mitragynine, rauwolscine, spegatrine, reserpine, and rescinnamine.

+Natural occurrence

 Pausinystalia johimbe

+Yohimbine should not be confused with yohimbe but often is.
+Yohimbe is the common English name for the tree species P. johimbe (also called Corynanthe johimbe) and, by extension, the name of a medicinal preparation made from the bark of that tree, sold as an aphrodisiac.
+In contrast, yohimbine is a pure alkaloid that can be isolated from yohimbe bark.